-Best Oil For Cars With Over 200000 Miles in 2023: High Mileage Cars
+Best Oil For Cars With Over 200000 Miles: High Mileage Vehicles

 I have reviewed best oils for cars with over 200000 in the last section of this guide.
 So, if you’re in a hurry, you can skip to the last section.
 I use Valvoline Max Life in my high-mileage Honda CRV.
 It has covered over 150,000 miles and is still running smoothly.
 I didn’t face rough idling issues.
 Moreover, I also take care to replace engine oil every 5000 to 7000 miles.